sbecker11/react-super-app/docs/GETTING_STARTED.md

 # 🚀 Getting Started Guide

-This guide will help you get your JD Analyzer application up and running with Docker Compose, PostgreSQL, and REST API in just a few minutes!
+This guide will help you get your React Super App application up and running with Docker Compose, PostgreSQL, and REST API in just a few minutes!

 ## 📋 Prerequisites